Save your spot to hear from our panelists on the state of DevProd 2025 on April 10th. Register Now

 • Dynamic Responses: Outputs adapt based on different testing rules, enabling realistic testing.
 For example, you can test with different data each time.

-1. Keep up with Versioning and Documentation
+1. Keep up with versioning and documentation

 Always keep your mock APIs synchronized with their live counterparts.
-Proper versioning ensures consistency, while thorough documentation helps teams understand and use mock endpoints effectively.
+Proper API versioning ensures consistency, while thorough documentation helps teams understand and use mock endpoints effectively.

 Introduce variability in mock responses to emulate real-world scenarios.
 For example, a mock API could return different data based on different rules, making testing more comprehensive and realistic.